Help! I’m divorcing but want to protect my business20 Aug 2019 | Lisa Pepper

-With over 100,000 divorces annually, Lisa Pepper, family lawyer at London law firm, Osbornes Law says it is becoming increasingly common for entrepreneurs, both male and female, to take action even before they start the divorce process.
+With over 100,000 divorces annually, Lisa Pepper, a family lawyer at London law firm, Osbornes Law says it is becoming increasingly common for entrepreneurs, both male and female, to take action even before they start the divorce process.

 “It is usually entrepreneurs whose spouse has had no role in the business who want to protect what they have worked for.
 Their worst-case scenario is for their spouse to have to be paid out for part of a business in which they have had no part in building.

 “Yet the law will take a dim view of anyone seeking to squirrel away assets or make significant changes to their circumstances in view of an impending divorce.”

 Matrimonial assets are financial assets acquired during your marriage, such as the family home.
 Financial assets acquired either before your marriage or after you have separated are more likely to be classed as non-matrimonial assets.
 These might include an inheritance or shares purchased before you got married.

 However, Lisa says that it is rarely clear cut because many spouses argue about their contribution to the business.

 In one recent case, Lisa says a divorcing husband who owned a successful media business had to pay his wife a portion of the value of the business.
 “As a tax-efficient way to draw income from the business, his wife was named as a fellow director.
 On divorce she asserted that she was very involved in the business from the outset, from inputting ideas to organising the Christmas party.”